Tholimettu 2025 is a FLN Programme, check First step program details from here

-The Telangana state government is committed to make the government schools comprehensive.
-For this, the government has chosen the academic year 2022-23.
+The Telangana state government is committed to making the government schools comprehensive.
+For this, the government has chosen from 2025.
 Govt is implementing a three-pronged strategy.

 CategoryLearning Enhancement Programme